YouTube's FTC compliance system for 'kids content' angers and worries creators

 Starting in January, however, it won't allow "content made for kids" on YouTube to include targeted advertising or employ YouTube's social features.
 The Verge reported last week that the new rule is a direct result of Google's $170 million settlement with the FTC for allegedly collecting data on children.
 That initially happened in September, but as we approach 2020 and the new 'for kids' and 'not for kids' menu options have appeared in YouTube's menu, video creators are getting nervous.

 It's not Google and YouTube who will bear the bulk of the responsibility for labeling videos.
-Google will use "machine learning" to auto-flag videos it thinks is kids content, but where it doesn't video uploaders themselves will have to determine what the FTC considers 'for kids.'
+Google will use "machine learning" to auto-flag videos it thinks are kids content, but where it doesn't, video uploaders themselves will be required to determine what the FTC considers 'for kids.'

 Videos designated as kids content will no longer serve personalized ads, will have no likes and dislikes, no comments, and none of the other features which involve data collection, and which also help videos spread.
 The videos can still serve non-personalized ads, but "this may result in a decrease in revenue for some creators," says Google.